 When Harry Truman became active in politics, serving for several years as County Supervisor, his poker pals expanded to include more politicos.
 But the games themselves, despite the usual chatter about current events and the political goings-on, were always friendly and a source of relaxation.

 The Poker Games of Washington

-In 1932, the same year that Franklin D. Roosevelt was first elected President, Harry S Truman was elect to the U.S. Senate in a surprising upset.
+In 1934, Harry S Truman was elect to the U.S. Senate in a surprising upset.
 (Even he was surprised!)
 The first session saw him going to the Capital alone.
 Bess did not want to leave her mother, and their daughter Margaret was still a schoolchild.

 Harry rented a small apartment, made friends, and was soon invited to a regular political poker game.
 Literally.
 He seemed to be good company and a pretty fair poker player.
 He maintained many of his card-playing buddies throughout his long life.

 As an aside, both his predecessor FDR (fair) and successor Eisenhower (excellent) were poker players who enjoyed the game – but there is no indication Harry was invited to play at their tables.